SeanCassiere/nv-reservation-cc-update/README.md

-# Navotar Reservation Details Update
+# RENTALL - Customer Details Update

 This application is used to add additional details to their reservation.